 The Internet of Things has reduced the average duration spent looking for a parking space by 43 percent.
 Another direct benefit of this is the decrease in emitted carbon by these vehicles, as they spend less time moving around.

 While the IoT has many benefits on the environment, it also increases parking efficiency, with more parking lots getting filled.
 Filling more parking lots is way better than leaving several parking lots unfilled.
 To this effect, cities can close some parking lots and use them for other infrastructures to develop the city.

 A practical solution to the challenges in parking management is the use of parking management software.
 Parking in a fast-paced environment like we have now requires quicker processes, and the time involved in generating tickets must be shorter.

 A parking management software also helps regulate traffic across different locations such as offices, residential spaces, hospitals, shopping malls, and other public environments.

 A well-functioning parking software platform or application can ensure better compliance and increase revenue.
-It not only guarantees payment for using the parking lots, but it also ensures that those who break the rules are fined.
+It not only guarantees payment for using the parking lots, but it also provides that those who break the rules are fined.
 This innovation in parking management has birthed a lasting solution to parking-related difficulties.

-Using advanced parking software helps regulate car entry and exit in parking lots more comfortably, adjustable, and appropriately.
+Advanced parking software helps regulate car entry and exit in parking lots more comfortably, adjustable, and appropriately.
 With this, authorities can improve their parking system and manage traffic throughout the day.